A common misconception amongst employees is that the only compensation that they will get for a workplace injury would come from the employer.

 Workplace injuries can leave you shattered and overwhelmed, and in the midst of all the pain and suffering, you and your family have to worry about getting the compensation that you need and deserve.
 The whole process of getting workers’ compensation in Missouri can be quite confusing.

-Many employees are still not aware of their legal rights, and often settle for far less compensation that what they actually deserve.
+Many employees are still not aware of their legal rights and often settle for far less compensation than what they actually deserve.

 Here are some situations where a worker may be able to sue a third party for their injury, thus getting the maximum possible compensation they and their family needs.